 This workflow reflects how local SEO is implemented in practice for UK service businesses, not as a checklist exercise but as a repeatable system tied to measurable outcomes.
 The same framework underpins how we approach local SEO for UK service businesses, where priority is given to the assets that directly influence calls, enquiries, and visibility in Maps and local results.

 It is written to be implemented step-by-step.
 Do one step, measure the baseline, ship improvements, then measure again.
-This prevents guesswork and makes ROI reporting straightforward.
-Last updated: 25/01/2026.
+This reduces guesswork and supports more consistent ROI reporting.
+Last updated: 01/02/2026.
 Always re-check official policies and platform features before major changes.

 Quick Start: What to Do First

-If you want the fastest impact with the least risk, prioritise in this order:
+If you want early impact while controlling risk, prioritise in this order:

 Situation What to prioritise Primary KPI Start here